Azure/KAN/README.md

 The software may collect information about your use of the software and send it to Microsoft.
 Microsoft may use this information to provide services and improve our products and services.
 You may turn off the telemetry as described in the repository or clicking settings on top right corner.
-Our privacy statement is located at [https://go.microsoft.com/fwlink/?LinkID=824704](https://go.microsoft.com/fwlink/?LinkID=824704)
+Our privacy statement is located at [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkID=824704).
-.
 You can learn more about data collection and use in the help documentation and our privacy statement.
 Your use of the software operates as your consent to these practices.